-One of my favourite castles in Europe is Lithuania’s stunning Trakai Castle, which is located a short 30 minute train ride from the capital, Vilnius.
-We visited on a perfect summer day, though we imagine that visiting the castle in autumn, spring or even a snow capped winter (if you can stand the cold) would be worthwhile because it is a beautiful castle.
-Because the castle isn’t in ruins I was just waiting for a princess or knight to come running out or a dragon to come swooping over our heads!
+One of my favourite castles in Europe is Lithuania’s stunning Trakai Castle.
+It’s located a short 30 minute train ride from the capital, Vilnius.
+We visited on a perfect summer day.
+Though we imagine that visiting the castle in autumn, spring or even a snow capped winter (if you can stand the cold) would be worthwhile because it is a beautiful castle.
+As the castle isn’t in ruins, I anticipated a princess or knight would come running out.
+Or perhaps a dragon to come swooping over our heads!

-The castle is situated on Lake Galvė and construction on the castle began in the second half of the 14th century.
-It was completed in 1409, but by the 16th century the castle had lost its importance and became a prison for a short while, before falling into disrepair.
+Trakai Castle rests along Lake Galvė.
+Construction on the castle began in the second half of the 14th century, and was completed in 1409.
+But by the 16th century the castle had lost its importance.
+It became a prison for a short while, before falling into disrepair.

 Repairs were started by various groups in the late 19th and early 20th century, though never completed.
 During World War I the Germans moved in and some restorations were made.
 However, it wasn’t until after World War II that the castle was restored to its current condition.